amin-amani/CCNA/200-301-Tra2210_9/Readme.md

-## set password to router
+## Set Password to Router

-enable secret [password]
+Enable secret [password]:

 ```
 enable secret 123
 ```
-## passsword recovery step router
+## Password Recovery Steps for Router

-1. during boot press CTRL+PAUSE and go to bootloader shell
+1. During boot, press CTRL+PAUSE and go to bootloader shell.
-2. set register to 2142
+2. Set register to 2142:

 ```
 >confreg 2142
 ```
-3. reset
+3. Reset:
 ```
 >reset
 ```
-4. copy startup config to running config
+4. Copy startup config to running config:
 ```
 #copy startup_config running_config
 ```
-5. remove password or set new one
+5. Remove password or set new one:
 ```
 no secret
 enable secret 0000
 ```
-6. config reg to 2102
+6. Config reg to 2102:
 ```
 #config-register 2102
 ```
 <a href="link"><img src="https://github.com/amin-amani/CCNA/blob/main/200-301-Tra2210_9/3layer.PNG" alt="CCNA ||" width="500"/></a>

-## port types
+## Port Types

-Trunk: path to trnasfer all vlan traffic
+**Trunk:** Path to transfer all VLAN traffic.

-Access: spefific vlan trafic will pass
+**Access:** Specific VLAN traffic will pass.

-Dynamic: become same as connected port mod if it is trunk become trunk if it is access become acces.it is not recomanded to leave ports Dynamic
+**Dynamic:** Becomes the same as the connected port mode; if it is trunk, it becomes trunk; if it is access, it becomes access.
+It is not recommended to leave ports Dynamic.

 ```
 interface f0/0